 If you meet certain criteria you may be allowed to carry forward three years of unused allowances from qualifying pensions.
 Where applicable, you could benefit from tax relief on further contributions of up to £120,000 on top of your current year.

-Basic rate taxpayers get 20% tax relief, while higher rate taxpayers can claim a further 20% and top rate taxpayers an additional 25%.
+Your pension contributions attract 25% tax top ups.
+Higher rate taxpayers can claim a further 20% and top rate taxpayers an additional 25%.
 If you’re a basic rate taxpayer and have £4,000 to invest in your pension as a lump sum, the government will add £1,000 in tax relief, provided you’re below the threshold.

 Reach your retirement goals, faster

 If you come into extra money, one of the best places to invest a lump sum is into a pension.
 Whatever your plans for retirement, paying a lump sum into your pension is a great way to help you get there.

 When you choose a pension plan from PensionBee we’ll make pension saving as simple as possible.
 PensionBee can help you claim tax relief on your pension contributions by liaising with HMRC on your behalf, and updating your account at the end of each month.
 You can view your balance, track your tax relief and make lump sum payments through our easy-to-use online dashboard.
 Start saving with PensionBee today.